perty/examples-of-good-code/Readme.md

     ...
 ```

-This allows for 8 states, most of which are invalid.
+This allows for 8 states, half of which are invalid.
 Instead, we can use an enum.

 ```java
 public class TrafficLight2 {